ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetMakeForManufacturer.md

 Ƭ **GetMakeForManufacturerResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetMakeForManufacturer endpoint
+Objects found in the `Results` array of `GetMakeForManufacturer` endpoint response.

-**`Alias`**

-GetMakeForManufacturerResults

 #### Type declaration